ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 For all deployment targets, ensure that you're aware of the following requirements:

 * Depending on your [{{site.data.keyword.cloud_notm}} account type](https://{DomainName}/registration), access to certain resources might be limited or constrained.
 Depending on your plan limits, certain capabilities that are required by some toolchains might not be available.
+For more information, see [Setting up your IBM Cloud account](/docs/account?topic=account-account-getting-started).
 * Install the [{{site.data.keyword.cloud_notm}} Command Line Interface (CLI)](/docs/cli?topic=cli-getting-started), which includes the {{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands.
 * Create a Docker account, run the Docker app, and sign in.
 Docker is installed as part of the developer tools.
 Docker must be running for the build commands to work.